 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we examined the various sides of the controversy regarding repressed.
+In the last section, we examined the various sides of the controversy regarding repressed memories.

-On this track, we will discuss cognitive dissonance created in the therapist when predisposed ideas are challenged and eight key characteristics that red-flag your co-dependent clients to be predisposed to therapist implantation of ideas of sexual abuse.
+In this section, we will discuss cognitive dissonance created in the therapist when predisposed ideas are challenged and eight key characteristics that red-flag your co-dependent clients to be predisposed to therapist implantation of ideas of sexual abuse.

 In therapy, this may result in the client cutting him or herself off from friends and family that express any doubts.
 By maintaining a very close-minded approach, the client isolates themselves in a reality that might be false and unhealthy for their growth.